 An ever growing demand of bandwidth of tele and data communication networks continuously requires technological advances and innovations.
 Today, 100 and 400 Gbps Ethernet interfaces are already commonplace in high-end systems and 800Gbps is coming fast.

-Initially separate gearboxes were used for converting, for instance 16 serial NRZ signals to 8 PAM-4 signals and vice versa, but currently silicon vendors such as Xilinx and Intel have integrated PAM-4 capable transceivers in their devices.
+Initially separate gearboxes were used for converting, for instance 16 serial NRZ signals to 8 PAM-4 signals and vice versa, but currently silicon vendors such as AMD and Intel have integrated PAM-4 capable transceivers in their devices.

 Next to internal studies on how to work with PAM-4 signals and the associated bitrates, AimValley has worked for several customers to design (sub)systems which successfully convey these signals.

 Example: development of PCIe plug-in cards which support pluggable optics and/or passive direct attach cables for 400 and 800 Gbps Ethernet with 56 and 112Gbps per lane.

 Simply to get more bits per second over a single channel!

 By just increasing the frequency, parasitic influences in, for instance the chip’s package, PCB and other interconnects, will increasingly degrade the signal quality.
 PAM-4 uses 4 discrete signal levels instead of the standard 2 used in NRZ signals, effectively doubling the number of bits transmitted while using virtually the same frequency bandwidth.

 From only 2 ‘analog’ levels to 4, doubling the number of bits per symbol.